pattern

 responsable

-Ex: Athletes are accountable for their actions both on and off the field .Los atletas son **responsables** de sus acciones tanto dentro como fuera del campo.
+Ex: Athletes are held accountable for their actions both on and off the field .Los atletas son **responsables** de sus acciones tanto dentro como fuera del campo.

 acquittal